theonjs/theon/README.md

 #### Request#before(middleware)

-Attach a middleware as observer hook in the before.
+Attach a middleware as an observer hook in the before.

 #### Request#after(middleware)

-Attach a middleware as observer hook in the after phase.
+Attach a middleware as an observer hook in the after phase.

 #### Request#observe(event, hook)